Hotty-Frank/alx-system_engineering-devops/0x02-shell_redirections/README.md

-echo to display send confused emoji to the terminal as output
-\is used to ignore each special character and ensuring the emoji is intact
+cat is used to display content of a file the dot is for even hidden content.